Business studies and Polish

 - General language and language for business (written, oral and aural proficiency)

 - Contemporary society, institutions and culture

 - Overall economic and business environment of the region/country of your chosen language

-In the Senior Sophister (fourth) year, studies are divided more or less evenly between business modules and more advanced study of and practice in the language.
-To integrate the two areas effectively, you will research and write a major case study (approx 10,000 words, written in the foreign language).
-This will involve the analysis of a business enterprise based in the country of your chosen language and will be linked to the mandatory business module Strategic management: theory and practice.
+In fourth year, studies are divided, more or less evenly, between business modules and more advanced study of and practice in the language.
+To integrate the two areas effectively, you will research and write a major case study (approx. 10,000 words, written in the foreign language).
+This will involve the analysis of a business enterprise based in the country of your chosen language and will be linked to the mandatory business module Strategic Management: Theory and Practice.